Table of Contents

 Touring in Remote Locations

-Riding in remote locations is the main reason bicycle tourers turn to 26 inch.
+Riding in remote locations is the main reason bicycle tourers turn to 26-inches.

 But just say that you are running 26inch tyres and your sidewall blows out while you have no spare.
 The tyre that you find in the closest bike shop (for argument’s sake, in northern India) is low-quality with no puncture protection.
 It’s going to get you going but isn’t a great long-term solution.